Lagerland Lagerland

 What is the best AppLaunchpad alternative?

-ScreenFlow Studio is the closest match for indie devs who want a native Mac app.
-Same workflow — device frames, localisation, ASC submission — local rendering, one-time $22.99.
+Mockly is the closest match for indie devs who want a native Mac app.
+Same workflow — device frames, localisation, ASC submission — local rendering, one-time $12.99.

-Does ScreenFlow Studio have a free tier like AppLaunchpad?
+Does Mockly have a free tier like AppLaunchpad?

-No — ScreenFlow Studio is $22.99 once, no free tier.
+No — Mockly is $12.99 once, no free tier.
 If you ship rarely, AppLaunchpad's free tier may suit you better.
-If you ship localised screenshots regularly, $22.99 once beats any annual subscription tier on cost.
+If you ship localised screenshots regularly, $12.99 once beats any annual subscription tier on cost.

 Why is native Mac better for App Store screenshots?